ruairitobrien/generator-fire-phaser/generators/app/templates/_README.md

 For all following commands, you can just replace `npm` with `yarn` if yarn is what you are using.

-To build and run the application in a development server:
+To build and run the application in a development server (note: the first time takes a while but it's much faster after that):

 `npm start`